 “Les Rendez-vous Cinéma”: lectures-encounters with cinema professionals

 Decorator, Storyboarder, SpecialFX make-up artist, Costumer… We at the estate invite the public to learn more about the extraordinary professionals who contribute to the making of a film.
 The atypical people will participate in lectures-encounters each Sunday revealing the secrets of their professions!
-No reservation necessary, but places are limited; program to be announced.
+No reservation necessary, but places are limited.

 Guided visits “Behind the scenes during a film shoot”